 Contact us at (704) 272-1777 for more information or to arrange an assessment to determine the exact rate for your loved one.

-We are private pay only.
+We accept private pay only.
 Residents may use funds from savings, retirement accounts, pensions, social security, long-term care insurance, veteran's benefits, family contributions, and other financial sources.
 Many families are surprised and disappointed to learn that Medicare does not pay for senior housing or assisted living.

 In addition, many people are unaware that some related costs may be tax-deductible (check with your accountant or financial advisor).